Chagas disease (American trypanosomiasis)

 - Blood screening is vital to prevent infection through transfusion and organ transplantation.

-About 7 million to 8 million people are estimated to be infected worldwide, mostly in Latin America where Chagas disease is endemic.
 The cost of treatment for Chagas disease remains substantial.
-In Colombia alone, the annual cost of medical care for all patients with the disease has been estimated to be about US$ 267 million.
-Spraying insecticide to control vectors would cost nearly US$ 5 million annually.
+In Colombia alone, the annual cost of medical care for all patients with the disease was estimated to be about US$ 267 million in 2008.
+Spraying insecticide to control vectors would cost nearly US$ 5 million annually – less than 2% of the medical care cost.

-Chagas disease is named after Carlos Ribeiro Justiniano Chagas, a Brazilian doctor who first discovered the disease in 1909.
+Chagas disease is named after Carlos Ribeiro Justiniano Chagas, a Brazilian physician and researcher who discovered the disease in 1909.

-Chagas disease occurs mainly in Latin America.
-However, in the past decades it has been increasingly detected in the United States of America, Canada, many European and some Western Pacific countries.
+Chagas disease occurs principally in the continental part of Latin America, and not in the Caribbean isles.
+In the past decades, however, it has been increasingly detected in the United States of America, Canada, and many European and some Western Pacific countries.
 This is due mainly to population mobility between Latin America and the rest of the world.
-Less frequently, it is due to infection through blood transfusion, vertical transmission (from infected mother to child) or organ donation.

 Signs and symptoms

-Chagas disease presents itself in two phases.
-The initial, acute phase lasts for about two months after infection.
-During the acute phase, a high number of parasites circulate in the blood.
-In most cases, symptoms are absent or mild, but can include fever, headache, enlarged lymph glands, pallor, muscle pain, difficulty in breathing, swelling and abdominal or chest pain.
+Chagas disease presents itself in 2 phases.
+The initial acute phase lasts for about 2 months after infection.
+During the acute phase, a high number of parasites circulate in the blood but in most cases symptoms are absent or mild and unspecific.
 In less than 50% of people bitten by a triatomine bug, characteristic first visible signs can be a skin lesion or a purplish swelling of the lids of one eye.
+Additionally, they can present fever, headache, enlarged lymph glands, pallor, muscle pain, difficulty in breathing, swelling, and abdominal or chest pain.

-During the chronic phase, the parasites are hidden mainly in the heart and digestive muscle.
+During the chronic phase, the parasites are hidden mainly in the heart and digestive muscles.
 Up to 30% of patients suffer from cardiac disorders and up to 10% suffer from digestive (typically enlargement of the oesophagus or colon), neurological or mixed alterations.
-In later years the infection can lead to sudden death or heart failure caused by progressive destruction of the heart muscle.
+In later years the infection can lead to sudden death due to cardiac arrhythmias or progressive heart failure caused by the destruction of the heart muscle and its nervous system.

-In Latin America, T. cruzi parasites are mainly transmitted by the infected faeces of blood-sucking triatomine bugs.
-These bugs typically live in the cracks of poorly-constructed homes in rural or suburban areas.
+In Latin America, T. cruzi parasites are mainly transmitted by contact with faeces/urine of infected blood-sucking triatomine bugs.
+These bugs, vectors that carry the parasites, typically live in the wall or roof cracks of poorly-constructed homes in rural or suburban areas.
 Normally they hide during the day and become active at night when they feed on human blood.
 They usually bite an exposed area of skin such as the face, and the bug defecates close to the bite.
-The parasites enter the body when the person instinctively smears the bug faeces into the bite, the eyes, the mouth, or into any skin break.
+The parasites enter the body when the person instinctively smears the bug faeces or urine into the bite, the eyes, the mouth, or into any skin break.

 T. cruzi can also be transmitted by:

-- food contaminated with T. cruzi through for example the contact with triatomine bug faeces
+- consumption of food contaminated with T. cruzi through, for example, contact with faeces or urine of infected triatomine bugs or marsupials;

-- organ transplants using organs from infected donors
+- organ transplants using organs from infected donors; and

 - laboratory accidents.